ruthikan/Predict-Restaurant-Rating-Project/README.md

 - **Feature Importance Analysis**: Votes were found to be the most influential feature affecting ratings.

 ## Files Included
-- 'Maincode.py' - Code used to build the model
+- 'MainCode.py' - Code used to build the model
-- `Restaurant_Ratings_Prediction_Report.docx' - Project Report
+- `Restaurant_Ratings_Prediction_Report.pdf' - Project Report
 - `Dataset.csv' - Dataset used

 ## How to Run